About the script

 Adding content

-Content is added into Markdown files, with the extension ".md".
+Content is written in Markdown files, with the extension ".md".
 Markdown is a very simple language for writing content that will be converted to HTML when the page is published.
 For more details on Markdown, please see GitHub's Markdown guide.

 Markdown can also contain HTML, so you can markup your content in plain HTML if you prefer.
 Mozilla provide a very good HTML reference, if you are new to HTML.